-Our comprehensive Arrhythmia Program provides treatment and evaluation to children with heart rhythm problems — from the simple to the complex.
+Our Arrhythmia Program provides comprehensive treatment and evaluation to children and teens with heart rhythm problems — from the simple to the complex.

 What services do you offer?

-To diagnose and treat arrhythmias, as heart rhythm problems are called, we perform specialized procedures called electrophysiology (EP) studies and transcatheter ablation in our state-of-the-art cardiac catheterization labs.
+To diagnose and treat heart rhythm problems (arrhythmias), we perform specialized procedures called electrophysiology (EP) studies and transcatheter ablation in our state-of-the-art cardiac catheterization labs.

-During an EP study, cardiologists guide small catheters (plastic tubes) to the heart through the blood vessels of the leg to read the heart’s electrical signals.
+During an EP study, a heart doctor (cardiologist) guides small plastic tubes (catheters) to the heart through the blood vessels of the leg to read the heart’s electrical signals.
 An EP study is most commonly used to determine the cause of an abnormal heart rhythm.
 It is sometimes used to determine whether a child needs a pacemaker or defibrillator.

 Pacemakers and defibrillators

-We also implant pacemakers and defibrillators.
-Children with certain heart conditions may need one of these devices to restore and control the rhythm of their heart.
+We also put in pacemakers and defibrillators.
+Children with certain heart conditions may need one of these devices to restore and control the rhythm of their heart:

-Pacemakers are small electronic devices that help control the speed and pattern of a heartbeat.
-These small devices monitor the heart rhythm and stimulate the heart with an electrical impulse when it beats too slow or irregularly.
+- Pacemakers are small electronic devices that help control the speed and pattern of a heartbeat.
+They monitor the heart rhythm and stimulate the heart with an electrical impulse when it beats too slowly or irregularly.

-A defibrillator is similar to a pacemaker.
+- A defibrillator is similar to a pacemaker.
 It continuously monitors the heart for life-threatening rhythm problems such as ventricular tachycardia or ventricular fibrillation.
 These kinds of arrhythmias can lead to sudden cardiac arrest (the heart stops beating) and death if left untreated.
-When the defibrillator detects one of these arrhythmias, it sends an electrical shock to the heart to bring it back to a normal rhythm.
+When the defibrillator detects one of these arrhythmias, it sends an electrical shock to the heart to bring it back to normal rhythm.

-In addition to performing these and other procedures in the hospital, our program includes two clinics — the Pediatric Arrhythmia Clinic and the Pediatric Pacemaker Clinic — where we diagnose new patients, evaluate patients with existing heart conditions and monitor patients with pacemakers and defibrillators.
+Our Arrhythmia Program includes an outpatient Electrophysiology Clinic where we diagnose new patients, evaluate patients with existing heart conditions and monitor patients with pacemakers and defibrillators.

 What’s special about the experience at Seattle Children’s?

-Seattle Children’s has three full-time pediatric electrophysiologists, which is uncommon among children’s hospitals.
+Our Arrhythmia Program has 3 full-time pediatric electrophysiologists, which is uncommon among children’s hospitals.
 There are only about 100 of these specialists in the United States.

-Pediatric electrophysiologists are cardiologists who specialize in heart rhythm problems in children with congenital heart disease.
-Beyond training and experience as a pediatric cardiologist, pediatric electrophysiologists have at least an additional year of subspecialty training in dealing with cardiac arrhythmias, pacemakers and life-threatening heart rhythms.
+Pediatric electrophysiologists are heart doctors (cardiologists) who specialize in heart rhythm problems in children.
+After their training in pediatric cardiology, they have additional subspecialty training in dealing with cardiac arrhythmias, pacemakers and life-threatening heart rhythms.

-We use current technology such as cryoablation, a state-of-the-art catheter ablation system that makes procedures significantly safer for our patients.
+We use the most current technology, such as cryoablation, a state-of-the-art catheter ablation system that makes procedures significantly safer for our patients.